-Today, only the Eagle Harbor Lighthouse is open to the public for tours, but many can still be admired from outside.
+Eagle Harbor Lighthouse is the only lighthouse open to the public for tours, but many can still be admired from outside.
+Noah's Ark Charters also leads boat tours to see the Copper Harbor Lighthouse.

 Kayakers paddle near the Jacobsville Lighthouse near the South Entry of Portage Lake.